benjamincharity/angular-telephone-filter/README.md

 $ bower install angular-telephone-filter --save
 ```

-Or

-Include the JavaScript file in the head of your document:
+Or, include the JavaScript file in the head of your document:

 ```
 <script src="/path/to/file/angular-telephone-filter.js"></script>